jfsc/BranchAnalyzer/README.md

 Vinicius Garcia - vcg@cin.ufpe.br

 # Context
 Branches are historically used to help develop teams on coordinating their parallel development through version control systems tools (ex.Git).
-Jgitconflict help developers to retrieve the frequency of textual conflicts by branch.
+BranchAnalyzer help developers to retrieve the frequency of textual conflicts by branch.
 Thus, supporting empirical information about the "health" of branches.

 # Objective
 Retrieve the frequency of textual conflicts by branch.